Required minimum distributions (RMDs)

 What is a required minimum distribution (RMD)?

-The RMD rule is fairly simple.
-When you reach a certain age – 73 (72 if you reached age 72 before Dec.
-31, 2022) – you must start withdrawing a minimum amount of money from certain tax-advantaged retirement plans.
+The required minimum distribution (RMD) rule states that when you reach a certain age — 73 (72 if you reached that age before December 31, 2022) — you must start withdrawing a minimum amount of money from certain tax-advantaged retirement plans.1

-The required amount is based on your account balance at the end of the previous year, divided by the applicable distribution period or an age-based life expectancy factor to arrive at your RMD.
+The required amount is based on your account balance at the end of the previous year and an age-based life expectancy factor provided by the IRS.

-Just like all funds withdrawn from qualified retirement accounts, RMDs are generally considered taxable income.
+Like all funds withdrawn from qualified requirement accounts, RMDs are generally considered taxable income.
 Therefore, taking RMDs typically results in higher reported income on your tax return and, thus, higher income taxes during the year they are taken.

 Which retirement plans do RMD rules apply to?

-RMD rules generally apply to pre-tax retirement accounts, meaning those for which you received a tax deduction for your contributions.1 Applicable retirement plans include:
+RMD rules generally apply to pre-tax retirement accounts, meaning those for which you received a tax deduction for your contributions.
+Applicable retirement plans include:

 • 401(k) plans